Space Science Outreach

 - Quick FAQ cards about the aurora.
 These make great review cards or can be provided as a quick summary.

 - Aurorasaurus is a citizen science project that gathers real-time data about aurora sightings and sends out notifications to users when the Northern Lights are likely visible in their area.
-Aurorasaurus was built by scientists to improve forecasting of the aurora using citizen science reports and crowd-sourced (Twitter) ground observations of aurora.
+Aurorasaurus was built by scientists to improve forecasting of the aurora using citizen science reports and crowd-sourced (Twitter) ground observations of the aurora.
+Check out their Reddit AMA on the new phenomenon STEVE, a purple light that's been seen in the sky related to auroras.

 - NASA Afterschool resources provide a series of programs exploring the universe that can be done in short sessions for afterschool care.